d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 ## Conversion to Other Python Objects

-Converting an MXNet `ndarray` to a NumpPy `ndarray`, or vice versa, is easy.
+Converting an MXNet `ndarray` to a NumPy `ndarray`, or vice versa, is easy.
 The converted result does not share memory.
 This minor inconvenience is actually quite important: when you perform operations on the CPU or on GPUs,